Fiction

 The Attraction of Cuba

-£13.95Chris Hilton went to Havana in the early 2000s to escape the drudgery of everyday life in England―and, boy, did he escape it.
-Suddenly he found himself mixed up with a variety of gangland chancers, some Cuban, one British, all living on the edge of legality.
-There was always a risk of their moneymaking schemes […]
+£13.95Chris Hilton went to Havana in the early 2000s to escape the drudgery of life in England―and found himself mixed up with a variety of gangland chancers, all living on the edge of legality.
+There was always the risk of their moneymaking schemes getting rumbled by the police but that’s what made it so compelling. […]

 -